 The Regulation establishes a legal framework for eFTI:

-• Applicable rules of provision by the economic operator concerned
+- Applicable rules for provision by the economic operator concerned

 The regulation must be consistent with existing regulations, including

-• European Agreement concerning the International Carriage of Dangerous Goods by Road (ADR) - Anx A Part 5 Chap 5.4
+- European Agreement concerning the International Carriage of Dangerous Goods by Road (ADR) - Annex A Part 5 Chapter 5.4

-• Regulations concerning the international carriage of dangerous goods by rail (RID) - Part 5 Chap 5.4
+- Regulations concerning the international transport of dangerous goods by rail (RID) - Part 5 Chapter 5.4

 The regulation must also be consistent with the specific provisions of each national law.
-Therefore, Member States must submit these specific provisions and requirements for regulatory information.
+Member States must therefore submit these specific provisions and requirements regarding regulatory information.

-Member States must notify the Commission of their specific regulatory information requirements by 21/08/2021.
+Member States must notify the Commission of their specific requirements regarding regulatory information by 21/08/2021 at the latest.

 See Glossary